RobTillaart/ADC08XS/README.md

 This library does not support the single channel versions.
 - See https://github.com/RobTillaart/ADC081S

+The library does not support the I2C versions of these devices.
+These can be recognized from the C as ADCxxxC

 The library can put the device in **lowPower()** and needs a call to **wakeUp()** to wake up.
 Alternative way to wake up the device is to